open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 in a component descriptor.

-An **Access Type** adds content as reference to a location somewhere else.
+An **Access Type** just adds content as reference to a external location, e.g. an external OCI registry.
 It is a kind of pointer in a component descriptor.
-It resolves to a
+It resolves to the attribute

 ```
 relation: external